AakLak/RSBotSpot/content/post/bot-oldschool-runescape-with-tribot.md

   </div>
 </div>

-Make sure to select JDK 1.8 in the Java Version dropdown box, if it isn't already.
+If it isn't already, select JDK 1.8 in the 'Java Version' dropdown box.

 Enter your login details, and click login.

 ## Congratulations <i class="em em-tada"></i>
 You've installed JDK8 and got TRIBot running!